samhk222/active-housing-reqres/README.md

 # Active Housing - Interview Task 2022

-This is the task requested by Active Housing, which consists of creating a package that:
+This is the task requested by Active Housing, [to full fill the following test](./.docs/interview1.pdf), which consists of creating a package that:

 - Retrieve a user by ID
 - Retrieves a list of users